 We conducted 20 or 30 of these tests per day.
 We hired people to watch the videos and report back to our tiny team.
 Then, we applied what we learned and made changes, both big and small.

-.
+Your customers always have opinions.
 Ask about their experiences, watch how they use your products or services, and listen closely.
 There’s so much to learn.

 The web is packed with growth hacking tips, but few people talk about the resources required to make these little shifts.

 For example, it takes time and energy to re-design landing pages and shopping carts.
 Who is A/B testing every headline in your customer email — and what else could they be doing?

 Every hour that you spend obsessing about a banner photo could be spent improving your core product or service.

 Split testing a font might bring you 0.00003% improvement, but at the end of the day, do customers really care?

 Make their lives easier.

 Help them get better at what they do.

 Dedicate the bulk of your time to growing their businesses.